peplau/AI-Content-Profiler/README.md

 > If after profiling a page you still don't see the Profile Cards assigned, verify the following:
 > 1. That the **Tree Settings** item is correctly configured, including:
 >     1. The **Root** field has a path that encompasses the profiled item;
->     1. The **Process Profiles** field points to at least one valid Profile, the Profiles are correctly deployed and have meaningful information that can be use to profile your content.
+>     1. The **Process Profiles** field points to at least one valid Profile, the Profiles are correctly deployed and have meaningful information that can be used to profile your content.
 > 1. The profiled item has some valid content, and the content matches the Profile Cards you are expecting to see assigned.
 > 1. Check the Sitecore CM logs for any errors or warnings that might have occurred during the profiling process.